srustijit/Getting-and-Cleaning-Data-Course-Project/codebook.md

-# Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+The codebook explains the data fields in "tidy_dataset.txt" file.

 ## Identifiers